mstksg/inCode/copy/entries/fc-statements.md

 helloworldhelloworld = sequence [hello, world, helloworld]
 ~~~

+Remember -- nothing is being called or executed.
+It's just all normal
+functions on normal data.
+The inputs are data, the outputs are data.

 But wait!
 There are a lot of things I can do with two `IO ()`s besides
 executing them one-after-the-other.
 I can...merge them *in parallel*!